 How much does a Thai sword weigh?

-Anyone who deals with the topic of Thai sword or sword fighting in general knows that the choice of the training weapon for regular sword training can have a serious impact on the type and quality of the acquired movement patterns.
+Anyone who deals with the subject of Thai sword or sword fighting in general knows: The choice of the practice weapon for regular sword training can have serious impact on the type and quality of the acquired movement patterns.

 If the weapon is too heavy, there may occur unintentional injuries (for oneself and others).
 If, on the other hand, the exercise weapon is too light, it can happen that movement patterns are learned that are not practicable with steel swords.